szabgab/slides/data-science/intro.md

 $ brew install virtualenv
 ```

-## Install Jupyter notebook on Linux and OSX
+## Install Jupyter notebook and Python modules on Linux and OSX
 {id: install-jupyter}

 ```